ArnavS59/se-04-team-09/README.md

 On this sprint the contributors focused on the back-end.
 They used Python, Mysql.

+Steps for running the code:
+Requirements: python3 installed and mysql srver running on the device.
+Create a database 'test.db' using the script Schema.sql (Lines 8-11 of the file 'app.py' should be edited to match the credentials.
+The database is also running on clamv server for reference.)

+.Create a virtual environment
+    . sudo pip3 install virtualenv
+		. virtualenv env
+		. source env/bin/activate
+.
+Install flask and related modules
+		sudo pip3 install flask flask-sqlalchemy flask_cors flask-mysql

+.Install npm
+    .npm install

+.Run the file app.py
+    . python3 app.py

+.Start npm
+    . npm start

+Now you can go to the browser (usually at "localhost:3000").

 Schema.sql file includes:
 1. Basic Game Functions elements:
   a.
 Game Table: for storing necessary informations in a single game.